apu52/METAVERSE/.github/ISSUE_TEMPLATE/add_new_project.md

 ---
-Name: 'Add new Project'
+name: 'Add new Project'
-About: 'Add your New Front-end projects in this template'
+about: 'Add your New Front-end projects in this template'
 Title: ''
 Labels: 'good first issue, New project'
 Assignees: ''